 - C. Parking Reduction Methods.
-By Special Permit, the Planning Board may increase off-street parking reduction in Table 2 under the following conditions: - On-Street Parking Off-Set.
+By Special Permit, the Planning Board may decrease off-street parking requirements in Table 2 under the following conditions: - 1.
+On-Street Parking Off-Set.
 Parking spaces required to meet the minimum offstreet parking requirements of Table 2 may include publicly available on-street parking spaces along the building lot frontage on the same side of the street. - 2.
-Shared Parking and Mixed Use. - a) A combination of uses on-site using shared parking lots with offset peak demand times where: a shared parking agreement with proximate properties where uses have offset peak demand times; uses have a high rate of parking turnover; or evidence of similar uses and location situations operating successfully with lower amounts of parking. - b) In Commercial or Mixed Use Buildings or Developments where shared parking is proposed, the Planning Board may require an evaluation prepared by the applicant following the procedures of the Urban Land Institute (ULI) Shared Parking Manual (latest edition) or the Institute of Transportation Engineers (ITE) Shared Parking Guidelines (latest addition), or other approved procedures determined by the Planning Board. - c) A formal parking evaluation may be waived for small developments where there is established experience with the land use mix and its impact is expected to be minimal. - 3.
+Shared Parking and Mixed Use. - a) When there is a combination of uses on-site using shared parking lots with offset peak demand times under one or more of the following-conditions: a shared parking agreement with proximate properties where uses have offset peak demand times; uses have a high rate of parking turnover; or evidence of similar uses and location situations operating successfully with lower amounts of parking. - b) In Commercial or Mixed-Use Buildings or Developments where shared parking is proposed, the Planning Board may require an evaluation prepared by the applicant following the procedures of the Urban Land Institute (ULI) Shared Parking Manual (latest edition) or the Institute of Transportation Engineers (ITE) Shared Parking Guidelines (latest addition), or other approved procedures determined by the Planning Board. - c) A formal parking evaluation may be waived for small developments where there is established experience with the land use mix and its impact is expected to be minimal. - 3.
 Car-Sharing Program.
 The Planning Board may approve a parking reduction where an active car-sharing program is made available to residents and/or employees of a Development Site; and where cars for the car-share program are available on the site or within a 700-foot walking distance of the site. - 4.
 Off-Site Parking.
-The Planning Board may allow required parking to be provided off-site for employees, except for any required handicapped parking, as permitted according to the provisions of and when conforming to the following: - A lot featuring the off-site parking must be located within seven hundred (700) feet in walking distance, measured from the nearest point of the off-site parking along walkways to the principal building entrance served; - b) Pedestrian access between the use and the off-site accessory parking area must be via paved sidewalk or walkways; and - c) A lease, recorded covenant, or other comparable legal instrument, executed and filed with the Town of Scituate, guaranteeing long term use of the site is provided to the Planning Board.
+The Planning Board may allow required parking to be provided off-site, except for any required handicapped parking, as permitted according to the provisions of and when conforming to the following: - a) A lot featuring the off-site parking must be located within seven hundred (700) feet in walking distance, measured from the nearest point of the off-site parking along walkways to the principal building entrance served; - b) Pedestrian access between the use and the off-site parking area must be via paved sidewalk or walkways; and - c) A lease, recorded covenant, or other comparable legal instrument, executed and filed with the Town of Scituate, guaranteeing long term use of the site containing the off-site parking area is provided to the Planning Board.